alinnman/celestial-navigation/README.md

 Sights have to be obtained using a sextant, a nautical almanac and an accurate clock. <br>
 The python script takes care of the **sight reduction**.
 For two sights you will get two possible coordinates.
 For three or more sights you will get one coordinate (calculated as a mean value).

 The script supports **stationary** observations, i.e. when observations are made from a single position, typically using multiple sights.
-There is also support for simple **dead reckoning** observations, typically at sea in daytime where you only have access to the Sun.
+There is also support for **dead reckoning** observations, typically at sea in daytime where you only have access to the Sun.
 See section 3 below for more information.

 The python script only uses basic libraries (no numpy or similar) and could be installed in [PyDroid](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3) to allow for use on a mobile phone
 (with no need for internet access).